-“The sound of silence" is the artist's 110th exhibition with 40 works on materials: lacquer, oil and acrylic.
-The sound of silence - expressing her love for mother earth nature.
+“The Sound of Silence” is the artist’s 110th exhibition with 40 works in lacquer, oil and acrylic.
+The Sound of Silence - expresses her love for mother earth.

 The exhibition displays the artist's latest works.
 The main theme is the image of the crane and the sacred Dragon of the Year of the Dragon with a bright, gentle style, full of joy and happiness, honoring the beauty of ancient Hanoi architecture over hundreds of years and paying tribute to the famous people and teachers who have deeply influenced the female artist Van Duong Thanh.